mrunkel/devtools/readme.md

 ## RabbitMq

-RabbitMQ management Plugin is available on the host on port 3200 (username: guest, password: guest).
+RabbitMQ web management interface is available at https://mq.local.pfdev.de (username: guest, password: guest).
+For other containers, it's accessible as `rabbitmq-messenger`

 # Setting up the project docker-compose.yml file

-In order to access these services in your project docker-compose.yml, you will need to define the external networks as follows:
+In order to access these services in your project's docker-compose.yml, you will need to define the external networks as follows:

     networks:
       web: # defines the network used to connect to traefik your container